Los Angeles police officer shot, suspect in custody

 Fox News is working to confirm the cop's condition.

-Bullets started flying around 2 this afternoon on Vesper Avenue in the Van Nuys neighborhood, police said.
+Bullets started flying at about 2 this afternoon on Vesper Avenue in the Van Nuys neighborhood, police said.
 Officers responded to the scene for a report of an assault with a deadly weapon and shots fired.

 LAPD FATALLY SHOOTS SUSPECTED GUNMAN WHO KILLED 2, INCLUDING NEWLYWED, IN SEEMINGLY RANDOM SPREE: COPS